NeuroTechX/ntx_slack_archive/neurotechedu.md

  >hey guys I am sorry I will miss the call on wednesday..
 I will be back the 12th of November and hope to catch up!

+10/31/2017 1:30 AM

+ **sydneyneurotechx** :

+ >ok!
+So far I have Ryan and John who will be in the call